dwyl/phase-three/douro.md

 ![BarragemCrestumaLever-4](https://user-images.githubusercontent.com/194400/195786179-01408d1b-8ca6-4664-a035-c13b5f5c80f4.jpg)

-to descend the from the reservoir to Douro River estuary and then on to the Atlantic Ocean. ⛵
+to descend from the reservoir to Douro River estuary and then on to the Atlantic Ocean. ⛵

 Passage through the lock must be booked the day before